Deep Reinforcement Learning-BasedRobust Protection in DER-Rich Distribution Grids: Problem Formulation

-Given an MDP formulation, the optimal value/Q-value function or the optimal control policy can be computed using dynamic programming methods \cite{sutton}.
-However, these methods require the knowledge of the full model of the system, namely, the transition probability.
-In most real world applications, the system model is either unknown or extremely difficult to estimate.
-In the protective relay problem, the transition probability represents all the possible stochastic variations in the voltages and currents in the network, due to a large number of scenarios like weather (and the resulting shift in demand/supply) and renewable energy generation.
-In such scenarios, the optimal policy has to be \textit{learned} from sequential state/reward observations.
+For MDP formulations, the optimal value/Q-value function or the optimal control policy can be computed using dynamic programming methods \cite{sutton}.
+These explicit methods requires the full transition probability matrix $P$ for all possible state variable combinations.
+However, in realistic problems the exact system model is usually difficult to obtain.
+Specifically, in the protective relay problem, the transition probability represents all possible stochastic variations in the phasor voltage and current in the network caused by uncertainties in load profile and DER generation.
+Fault parameters such as fault impedance and location are also rendering difficult accurate determination of that probability because some parameters of the model can vary widely from one fault to another.
+Learning based methods are generally more appropriate for such problems with high level of uncertainties.

-\textit{Reinforcement learning} is a method for learning the optimal policy for an MDP when the model is unknown.
-RL achieves this without explicitly constructing an empirical model. \textit{Q-learning} is one of the most popular RL algorithms which learn the optimal Q-value function from the sequence of observations $\left(s_t, a_t, R_{t}, s_{t+1} \right)$.
-Q-learning algorithm is implemented as follows.
-At each time step $t$, the RL agent updates the Q-function $Q_{t}$ as
+\textit{Reinforcement learning} is a method for learning the optimal policy for an MDP when a explicit model is not available.
+In RL, the optimal policy is learned through sequential observations and interactions with the system.
+In \textit{Q-learning}, which is the most commonly used algorithm for RL, the optimal Q-value function is learned from a sequence of interactions $\left(s_t, a_t, R_{t}, s_{t+1} \right)$.
+Specifically, the Q-value function $Q_{t}$ is updated at each time step $t$ as:

-where $\alpha_{t}$ is the step size (learning rate).
-It is known that if each-state action pairs is sampled infinitely often and under some suitable conditions on the step size, $Q_{t}$ will converge to the optimal Q-function $Q^{*}$ \cite{sutton}.
+where $\alpha_{t}$ is the step size, or learning rate, that determines how fast newly collected information gets incorporated to the existing model.
+With an appropriately chosen $\alpha$, $Q_{t}$ will converge to the optimal Q-function $Q^{*}$ after each state-action pair has been visited sufficiently often \cite{sutton}.

-Using a standard Q-learning algorithm as described above is infeasible in problems with continuous state/action space.
-To address this problem, Q-function is typically approximated using a deep neural network, i.e., $Q(s,a) \approx Q_{w}(s,a)$ where $w$ is the parameter of the neural network.
-Deep neural networks can approximate arbitrary functions without explicitly designing the features.
-This has enabled tremendous success in both supervised learning (image recognition, speech processing) and reinforcement learning (AlphaGo games) tasks.
+The standard Q-learning algorithm as described cannot be directly used in problems with continuous state/action space.
+For continuous problems, a deep neural network is usually used as a replacement for an explicit Q-function: $Q(s,a) \approx Q_{n}(s,a)$ and $n$ represents parameters of the neural network.
+The neural network for Q-learning is usually called Deep-Q-Networks (DQN).The ability of neural networks to \textit{approximate any function} using only input-output samples has enabled tremendous success in many reinforcement learning problems in different fields.